The Hunter (1931 film): Plot

 Oswald and his dog set off in their horse to hunt for a fox.
 The fox in the area knows of their purpose, and therefore thinks of ways to keep them at bay.
 Minutes later, they were standing side-by-side, looking for their targeted animal.
 Without the two knowing, the fox comes up behind them and ties the dog's tail around Oswald's leg.
 The fox then kicks Oswald in the rear, prompting the rabbit to send the dog into a chase.
 In this, Oswald was pulled several yards away.
 His ride on the dog's tail would end as they ran into a residential gate.

 Just to toy with its pursuers, the fox steps on mud then walks on the ground, leaving a trail of its footprints.
 Oswald and the dog follow the tracks which lead to a tree, and Oswald goes for a climb.
 The rabbit reaches the top but finds nothing.
 It appears that the fox was actually on the ground as it ties the dog's tail around a wooden spike and goes on to shake the tree.
 Oswald then drops to ground, and the fox flees the scene.

 Oswald chases the fox into a house.
 As he enters, the fox leaps out from a window and closes the door.
 Thinking the rabbit has lost track, the fox stands and laughs just beside the entrance.
 All of a sudden, however, Oswald comes back out.
 Thus the fox ends up smashed by the door and pressed against the house's front wall.
-Just then, the female kitty comes to Oswald, asking him if he got the fox skin she requested.
+Just then, the teddy bear comes to Oswald, asking him if he got the fox skin she requested.
 Oswald then peels the flattened fox off the house and puts it on her like a scarf.
-Oswald and the female kitty they praise each other, until the fox wakes up with anger and leaves the female kitty and the episode ends.
+Oswald and the teddy bear consider going on a date together.